hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 ![HTML After Parsing](assets/html-after-parsing.png)

-Basically, parser function is the most used of `BeatutifulSoup` library for us, if you want to know more about this, please check out [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+Basically, parser function is the most used of `BeautifulSoup` library for us, if you want to know more about this, please check out [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 ### Get data

 #### Get title

-Open the chrome devtool, by moving the mouse on the headline, you can find title is in
+Open the chrome devtools, by moving the mouse on the headline, you can find title is in:

 ```html
 <h1 class="post__title" itemprop="name headline"> 特朗普父女推特解密</h1>